 As for Twitter, check to see if they mention any specific people that maintain the profile in their bio.
 Continue exploring their tweets and see if they mention the handle of their author when they have tweeted certain articles or posts from their page.

 Summary and FAQs – Finding Website Publisher Information

-Here are some of the basic FAQs to help you quickly look in the right direction.
+Here are some of the basic FAQs about finding website publisher information to help you quickly look in the right direction.

 How do you find the publisher of a website?